ShaisB/Employees-SQL-Import/readme.md

 Your csv file should be comma delimited, in the format:
 Emp ID,Name Prefix,First Name,Middle Initial,Last Name,Gender,E Mail,Date of Birth,Date of Joining,Salary

+When running the program you will be told how many entries are in your database and how many are in the database after duplicates have been removed.
+You will then be prompted to enter the number of threads you would like to use.

 ## Future features

 Truncate stable on start up